This ubiquitous seasoning has a crazy amount of health power packed in each sprinkle.

 Piperine increases the bioavailability of certain nutrients like curcumin from turmeric or resveratrol from grapes.
 By enhancing their absorption, black pepper ensures these beneficial compounds are effectively utilized by our bodies.

-So whether you sprinkle it on your morning eggs or season those fajitas you’re having for dinner, grinding up those peppercorns and incorporating black pepper into your diet can provide a range of health benefits.
+So whether you sprinkle it on your morning eggs or season those fajitas you’re having for dinner, grinding up those peppercorns and incorporating black pepper into your diet can provide health benefits.
 From supporting digestion to boosting brain health, this little powerhouse easily deserves a spot on your spice rack!

 Now we’ve whetted your appetite for knowledge about black pepper’s health benefits, let’s dive deeper into each aspect.